HiT-JEPA: A Hierarchical Self-supervised Trajectory Embedding Framework for Similarity Computation: Methodology

 where each $h_{i}$ encodes the relative position of node $v_{i}$.
 For a GPS location $P=(lon, lat)$, we first assign it to its grid cell index via:

 and then look up its embedding $h_{\delta(p)} \in \mathcal{H}$.

 \textbf{Hierarchical trajectory abstractions.} After obtaining the location embeddings, we construct trajectory representations at multiple semantic levels, which are termed hierarchical trajectory abstractions.
 Given a trajectory $T$ with length $n$, we obtain its location embeddings and denote the input trajectory as $T=(h_{\delta(t_1)}, h_{\delta(t_2)}, \ldots, h_{\delta(t_n)}) \in (\mathbb{R}^{d})^n$.
-Then, we create its multi-level abstractions $T^{(1)}$, $T^{(2)}$, $T^{(3)}$ by a set of convolution and pooling layers:

-where $T^{(1)}$ in layer $1$ preserves the channel dimension $d$ and sequence length $n_1=n$, $T^{(2)}$ in layer $2$ doubles the channel dimension to $2d$ and halves the sequence length to $n_2=n/2$, and $T^{(3)}$ in layer $3$ doubles the channel dimension again to $4d$ and halves the sequence length to $n_3=n/4$.
-Higher-layer trajectory abstractions contain broader, summary features while sacrificing fine‐grained, point‐level details.
+Then, we create its multi-level abstractions $T^{(1)}$, $T^{(2)}$, $T^{(3)}$ by a set of convolutions with kernel size of 3 and stride of 2, and max pooling layers: where $T^{(1)}$ in layer $1$ preserves the channel dimension $d$ and sequence length $n_1=n$, $T^{(2)}$ in layer $2$ keeps the channel dimension and halves the sequence length to $n_2=n/2$, and $T^{(3)}$ in layer $3$ also keeps the channel dimension and halves the sequence length to $n_3=n/4$.
+Higher-layer trajectory abstractions contain aggregated, high-level trajectory semantic behaviors, while lower layers preserve fine‐grained, local dynamic details.

 \textbf{Target encoder branch.} For the target encoder branch, at each level $l \in \{1,2,3\}$ the target trajectory representation is extracted by: